gajus/eslint-plugin-flowtype/README.md

 // Options: ["always",{"annotationStyle":"block"}]
 // @noflow
 // Message: Flow file annotation style must be `/* @noflow */`

+// Options: ["always"]
+a;
+// Message: Flow file annotation is missing.

+// Options: ["always",{"annotationStyle":"block"}]
+a;
+// Message: Flow file annotation is missing.
 ```

 The following patterns are not considered problems: